Roverr/slack-handler/README.md

 ### Adding webhooks
-You can give your webhooks in the constructor:
+You can add your webhooks in the constructor:
 ```{js}
 const Slack = require('slack-handler');
 const webhook = process.env.MY_WEBHOOK;